oracle/coherence-dotnet-extend-client/README.md

 ### Build HelloCoherence
 1. Using dotnet-cli to create a HelloCoherence console application:
 ```
-dotnet new console -name "HelloCoherence"
+dotnet new console --name "HelloCoherence"
 ```
 1. Add the following references to the HelloCoherence.csproj (provide the Coherence.dll location in the `<HintPath>`):
 ```